 Live Blog: Marriage at the 10th Circuit

-As the 10th Circuit Court of Appeals hears two landmark marriage cases this month, Freedom to Marry is providing live updates to help contextualize what this activity means for the campaign to win marriage nationwide.
+As the 10th Circuit Court of Appeals heard two landmark marriage cases in April of 2014.
+Freedom to Marry provided live updates to help contextualize what this activity means for the campaign to win marriage nationwide.
 Check back here throughout the day, and join the conversation on Twitter with #10thCircuit.

 THE CALENDAR: On April 17, oral arguments will be heard in Bishop v.
 Smith, a marriage case from Oklahoma, by the U.S. Court of Appeals for the 10th Circuit in Denver.
 The hearing will begin at 1:30pm Mountain Time (3:30pm EST).
 Although broadcasting is not permitted from the court room, Freedom to Marry will be collecting updates from sources on the ground and posting information as soon as it becomes available.
 In the meantime, this page will help to provide context for the significance of this next wave of appellate rulings.
 Last week, on April 10, oral arguments were considered by the same three-judge panel in Utah's marriage caes, Kitchen v.
 Herbert.

 WHAT'S AT STAKE: The Utah and Oklahoma appeals will certainly impact the state of the freedom to marry in UT and OK - but it could also have a wider reach.
 Because the 10th Circuit Court of Appeals covers six states - Colorado, Kansas, New Mexico, Oklahoma, Utah and Wyoming - a broader ruling could potentially impact these other four 10th Circuit states as well as UT and OK.